core-wg/href/draft-ietf-core-href.md

 and the sequence of sections is empty or starts with an section other than those that would constitute a `scheme`.

+## Ingesting and encoding a CRI Reference

+From an abstract point of view, a CRI Reference is a data structure with six sections:

+scheme, authority, discard, path, query, fragment

+Each of these sections can be unset ("null"), except for discard, which is always an unsigned number or `true`.
+If scheme and/or authority are non-null, discard must be `true`.

+When ingesting a CRI Reference that is in the transfer form, those sections are filled in from the transfer form (unset sections are filled with null), and the following steps are performed:

+* If the array is entirely empty, replace it with `[true]` \[or is that `[0]`?].
+* If discard is present in the transfer form (i.e., the outer array starts with true or an unsigned number), set scheme and authority to null.
+* If scheme and/or authority are present in the transfer form (i.e., the outer array starts with null, a text string, or a negative integer), set discard to `true`.

+Upon encoding the abstract form into the transfer form, the inverse processing is performed:  If scheme and/or authority are not null, the discard value is not transferred (it must be true in this case).
+If they are both null, they are both left out and only discard is transferred.
+Trailing null values are removed from the array.
+As a special case, an empty array is sent in place for a remaining `[true]` (URI "/") \[or is that `[0]`, URI ""?].

 ## Reference Resolution {#reference-resolution}